lgatto/TeachingMaterial/rpd2.md

 4. **Check** the package
 5. **Install** the package

+Step 2 is done only once.
 Package developement cycles through 3 - 5.

 Also
 - Wrinting package documentation